p-org/P/Docs/docs/tutorial/twophasecommit.md

     To know more about P language primitives used in the example, please look them up in the [language manual](../manualoutline.md).

-Now that we understand the basic features of the P language, lets look at modeling and analysis of a distributed system :man_juggling:!
+Now that we understand the basic features of the P language, let us look at modeling and analysis of a distributed system :man_juggling:!

 **System:** We use a simplified version of the [classic two phase commit protocol](https://s2.smu.edu/~mhd/8330f11/p133-gray.pdf) to model a transaction commit service.
 The two phase commit protocol uses a coordinator to gain consensus for any transaction spanning across multiple participants.
 A transaction in our case is simply a `write` operation for a key-value data store where the data store is replicated across multiple participants.
 More concretely, a `write` transaction must be committed by the coordinator only if its accepted by all the participant replicas and must be aborted if any one of the participant replica rejects the `write` request.